 A pay-as-you go arrangement can only be used if you’ve agreed to this in your employment agreement.
 The annual holiday pay must be paid as an identifiable component of your employee’s pay and at a rate that’s at least 8.0 percent of your gross earnings.

 Can I accumulate my annual holidays from year to year?

-However, in some situations your employer can require you to take annual holidays at a particular time, in which case you won’t be able to save and accumulate them (see above, “Can my employer make me take my holidays at a particular time?”).
+However, in some situations your employer can require you to take annual holidays at a particular time, in which case you won’t be able to save and accumulate them, for example an annual closedown of the business.
+Many employers will try to manage your annual leave so you don’t accumulate too much from year to year.
+As part of their health and safety duties to manage stress in the workplace, they should ensure that workers take regular holidays.
+(See above, “Can my employer make me take my holidays at a particular time?”.)